 Drain the Engine Oil:

-- 1. With the ATV on the level ground, remove the seat (page 100), left side cover (page 108) and the oil fill cap/dipstick from the front crankcase. - 2.
-Place an oil drain pan under the crankcase and remove the engine oil drain plug (1) and sealing washer (2).
+- 1. With the ATV on level ground, remove the oil fill cap from the left side of crankcase. - 2.
+Place an oil drain pan under the crankcase and remove the engine oil drain plug (1).

 UNDER ENGINE